 Making the decision

 We understand that making decisions about your future can be challenging.
-Below are useful careers websites; our helpful Student Experience & Progression Team is always on hand to discuss your options.
+Below are useful careers websites; our helpful Careers & Student Experience Team are always on hand to discuss your options.

 Our events offer a great way to explore what’s available and find the best match for you.